-This collection of reviewed resources from TeachersFirst is selected to help teachers and students learn measurement and to plan projects and classroom activities so to reinforce concepts of both standard and metric measurement.
+This curated collection of reviewed resources from TeachersFirst is selected to help teachers and students learn measurement and to plan projects and classroom activities so to reinforce concepts of both standard and metric measurement.
 Be sure to include some measurement activities during special sporting events such as the Olympics, World Series, or Super Bowl to give special relevance to your measurement “units”!

 GradesK to 3

 tag(s): animal homes (67), animals (324), engineering (129), geometric shapes (172), main idea (9), measurement (179), numbers (191), patterns (89), phonics (68), preK (281), reading comprehension (131), STEM (209)

 In the ClassroomEnjoy these free, high-quality STEM units to use in your elementary classroom.
 As you teach lessons found on this site, enhance learning using a portfolio-creation tool like Seesaw, reviewed here, to share student work and reflections.
 Upload images of student projects then use Seesaw to add video reflections, students' written responses, and more.
 Share Seesaw portfolios with parents during parent/teacher conferences to demonstrate student learning.
 If you are unable to use the complete units in your classroom, be sure to look through the many lessons to "mine" for shorter activities that work in your teaching situation.

 GradesK to 12

 tag(s): addition (225), coding (76), decimals (125), division (158), equations (154), fractions (232), functions (70), game based learning (150), geometric shapes (172), logic (252), measurement (179), multiplication (211), operations (119), probability (135), problem solving (293), pythagorean theorem (34), ratios (66), square roots (21), statistics (132), subtraction (187)